mikebattista/PowerShell-WSL-Interop/README.md

 * Command completion is not supported
 * Argument completion is not supported

-This function addresses those issues in the following ways:
+The `Import-WSLCommands` function addresses those issues in the following ways:

 * By creating PowerShell function wrappers for common commands, prefixing them with `wsl` is no longer necessary
 * By identifying path arguments and converting them to WSL paths, path resolution is natural as it translates seamlessly between Windows and WSL paths